Catalyzing Agroforestry Grant Program

 Information and Application Instructions

 To apply for silvopasture and/or forest farming assistance, please complete and submit the appropriate application and associated worksheet.
-To learn more about the project, please read the summary above or contact Ian Nichols at Virginia Tech.
+To learn more about the project, please read the summary above and send questions to Ian Nichols at Virginia Tech (firstname.lastname@example.org).

 **Please read before applying!**

 We are dedicated to making this application process accessible to all interested producers, including those with limited internet and technology access.
 Please choose the best application method.
-Be sure to fill out both parts: the application and budget worksheet to the best of your ability.
+Be sure to fill out both parts: the application and budget worksheet to the best of your ability, and include supporting documentation.